grantcurell/grantcurell.github.io/docs/Offline Updates with OpenManage Enterprise/README.md

 ![](images/2021-04-15-10-28-14.png)

 6. Configure your repository
-   1. Share Address: <YOUR_REPO_IP> (nothing else)
+      1.Share Address: <YOUR_REPO_IP> (nothing else)
-   2. Catalog File Path: /catalog.xml (cannot have anything else)
+      2.Catalog File Path: /catalog.xml (cannot have anything else)
       1. NOTE: The catalog my have a different name depending on how you exported it!

 ![](images/2021-04-15-10-28-47.png)

-7. Go back to Firmware Compliance -> Create Baseline
-   1. Select your local catalog
+7. Go back to Firmware Compliance -> Create Baseline 1.Select your local catalog
-   2. Give it a name
+      2.Give it a name
-   3. Add the hosts you discovered
+      3.Add the hosts you discovered
 8. Here is what it looks like in action https://youtu.be/p7pxMX-UAJw

 ## Example With Subfolder